ritza-co/abbey/article.md

 This infrastructure specification does only one thing — create a DynamoDB table called Person in the AWS Ireland region.
 Note that the AWS table name `Person` is separate from the Terraform resource name `person2`.
 The latter can be whatever you want, and is used to refer to this resource anywhere in the Terraform configuration file.

-Although AWS CLI is installed, Terraform still has to download its provider, since we used it in the configuration file.
+Although AWS CLI is installed, Terraform still has to download its provider, since we used AWS in the configuration file.
 Run this command in the Docker terminal:

 ```bash
 terraform init